 Replacement of the desktop computers.

-At its twenty-first (September 9 to 13, 2013) and twenty-second (September 1 to 5, 2014) sessions the Program and Budget Committee (PBC) was updated on the progress of this project (document WO/PBC/21/14 and WO/PBC/22/18).
+At its twenty-first (September 9 to 13, 2013) and twenty-second (September 1 to 5, 2014) sessions, the Program and Budget Committee (PBC) was updated on the progress of this project (document WO/PBC/21/14 and WO/PBC/22/18).
 It was noted that the replacement of the obsolete Nortel Meridian telephone exchange was completed and had achieved all of its main business objectives.

 The deployment of ICT related facilities for the New Conference Hall (NCH) and its annexed meeting rooms was completed in time for the opening of the New Conference Hall.
 Additional work to consolidate the WiFi network and audiovisual facilities in other meeting rooms is expected to be fully completed by the end of 2015.